AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 - 1. Arrays

-    - **Definition**: A collection of items of the same type, stored in contiguous memory locations.
+    - Definition: A collection of items of the same type, stored in contiguous memory locations.
 Arrays can be single-dimensional or multi-dimensional.
-    - **Snippet**:
+    - Snippet:
     ```csharp
     int[] myArray = new int[5] { 1, 2, 3, 4, 5 }; // Single-dimensional array
     ```

 - 2. Lists

-    - **Definition**: A dynamic array that can grow and shrink in size.
+    - Definition: A dynamic array that can grow and shrink in size.
 It is part of the `System.Collections.Generic` namespace and provides methods for adding, removing, and searching for elements.
-    - **Snippet**:
+    - Snippet:
     ```csharp
     using System.Collections.Generic;